Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 Common error categories:

-- Authentication errors: check the API key and environment.
+- Authentication errors: check the API key.

 - Rate limits: retry after the server-provided delay when available.